fbpx/docs/en-US/fbpx/run.md

     ...
 ```

+### Debug

-Using debug, you'll see a lot of debugging information:
+Using the DEBUG environment variable, you'll see a lot of debugging information:
 ```
 $ DEBUG=* fbpx run test.fbp
 ```